How the URO Urinary Suspensory System (and a Giant Shuttle Named “Sully”) Made All the Difference to the Copp Boys

 The boys each have a service dog through Canine Companions for Independence and we had no way of carrying all the equipment, dogs and luggage required to go out of town.
 Long story short, with the financial support of family and friends, we were able to purchase a 2003 Glaval Titan II shuttle bus in June of 2021!
 The bus has a wheelchair lift and has GREATLY benefited our family already.
 The bus is 34' long and we have dubbed him Sully (Monsters, Inc.) because he's a monster, but nice.

-The Copy family poses out side their enormous white shuttle bus, affectionately named “Sully.”
+The Copp family poses out side their enormous white shuttle bus, affectionately named “Sully.”

 We travel from Waco, TX to Houston, TX for their specialist appointments, and to summer camps and other events all across Texas.
 We try to give our boys every experience we can so they always know anything is possible if you want it bad enough.